verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

    # Once the command succeeds, you may delete the register_new.yaml file
    $ rm register_new.yaml
    ```
-#### On the admin cluster
-Run `kubectl patch clusters.management.cattle.io` on the admin cluster to trigger redeployment of the Rancher agent
+3. On the admin cluster, run `kubectl patch clusters.management.cattle.io` on the admin cluster to trigger redeployment
-on the managed cluster.
+   of the Rancher agent on the managed cluster.
    ```
    # On the admin cluster
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN --context $KUBECONTEXT_ADMIN \